TexteaInc/funix/README.md

 </div>

-> **WIP**: Funix is still under development, if you have any questions, please feel free to [open an issue](https://github.com/TexteaInc/funix/issues/new).
+> **WIP**: Funix is still under development.
+If you have any questions, please feel free to [open an issue](https://github.com/TexteaInc/funix/issues/new).

-## Quick View
+## Hello-world in Funix

-Add as few as two lines of code above your function and then the function is vitialized into a web app.
+Add as few as two lines of code above your function to vitialize it into a web app.

 ```python
 from funix import funix # add line one